A solvable walking model for a two-legged robot: Motion along a flat surface

 \subsection{Trailing leg movement}

-In this model of a robotic leg, during phases i)-iii) of figure~\ref{figR-1}, the trailing leg -- leg 2 in iii) and iv) -- has a movement that cannot collide with the floor and its function alternates with the function of the standing leg -- leg 1 in iii).
-This movement is typical of most bipeds.
+In this model of a robotic leg, during phases i)-iii) of figure~\ref{figR-1}, the trailing leg has a movement that cannot collide with the floor, and its function alternates with the standing leg.

 We further impose that, during one stride, the movement of the foot tip of the trailing leg has three phases, as shown in figure~\ref{figR-6}.
 In the first phase, the foot of the trailing leg retracts in the opposite direction of motion, while the knee and hip progress in the direction of movement.
 In the second phase, the foot of the trailing leg moves in the direction of motion until the trailing leg is wholly stretched and makes an angle $\beta$ relative to the standing leg.
 Finally, the foot of the trailing leg rotates backwards until the foot tip touches the ground.
 During this movement, the knee of the trailing leg always moves in the direction of motion.
 During one stride, the knee of the trailing leg has two phases.